Daily Summary: 6% Oil Declines Fuel Stock Gains

 🔑 The main factor shaping volatility

-The main driver of today's moves appears to be falling energy commodity prices.
+The primary driver of today's market movements appears to be falling energy commodity prices.
 Brent crude oil is currently trading below $105 a barrel, down 6% from its opening price.
-TFT natural gas saw a similar decline.
+TTF natural gas saw a similar decline.
 This limited further gains in bond yields, which had reached their highest levels in the United States since January 2025, when President Trump was inaugurated.

 🌍 Geopolitics